ollej/shoutbridge/README.md

 #### !say _password_ _text_ ####
 When this command is sent as a private/direct message to the bot, the bot will in turn send out a message with the given _text_.
-The first word after "!say" must be the same as the password entered in the plugin attributes.
+The first word after "!say" must be the same as the password entered in "halibot_password" configuration option.

 #### !version ####
 Displays name and version of program, along with system information of the